Dak Prescott Injury Update: Season Could Be Over After Horrifying Ankle Break For Cowboys Quarterback

 — Jason McIntyre (@jasonrmcintyre) October 11, 2020

 While there was no immediate word from the team on the status, there was some widespread speculation that his season could be in jeopardy.

-There was also concern about Prescott’s future, as he was playing this year on a one-year franchise tag with the hope of locking down a long-term contract after the season.
+The potential season-ending break could have implications beyond what it would mean for Dallas and the odds of making the NFL’s newly expanded playoff field.
+There was also concern about his own professional future, as he was playing this year on a one-year franchise tag with the hope of locking down a long-term contract after the season.

+As The Inquisitr reported, Prescott turned down an offer from the Cowboys that would have paid him $175 million over five years, which would have made him the league’s highest-paid signal caller.
+Many noted that his chances of signing a similar contract appeared diminished, especially if he were to miss significant time this year or beyond.

 “The business side of the NFL: The injury risk that Dak Prescott accepted when rejecting multi-year offers to play on the one-year franchise tag becomes an untimely reality.
 He was having a record-setting season,” tweeted ESPN’s Ed Werder.